Stepper motor: Driver circuits

 Stepper motor performance is strongly dependent on the driver circuit.
 Torque curves may be extended to greater speeds if the stator poles can be reversed more quickly, the limiting factor being a combination of the winding inductance.
 To overcome the inductance and switch the windings quickly, one must increase the drive voltage.
 This leads further to the necessity of limiting the current that these high voltages may otherwise induce.

 An additional limitation, often comparable to the effects of inductance, is the back-EMF of the motor.
 As the motor's rotor turns, a sinusoidal voltage is generated proportional to the speed (step rate).
 This AC voltage is subtracted from the voltage waveform available to induce a change in the current.

 L/R driver circuits

+L/R driver circuits are also referred to as constant voltage drives because a constant positive or negative voltage is applied to each winding to set the step positions.
+However, it is winding current, not voltage that applies torque to the stepper motor shaft.
+The current I in each winding is related to the applied voltage V by the winding inductance L and the winding resistance R. The resistance R determines the maximum current according to Ohm's law: